fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/std_cout.md

 `#include` is a preprocessor directive - it tells the compiler to *include* the contents of the `<iostream>` before this program. `<iostream>` is a standard header file which provides access to basic text input/output.
 More about headers later - for now it's enough that you remember to include I/O stream before using it.

 Every C++ standard library function, class, etc is inside `std` namespace.
 Namespaces are a sort of directory trees but for code and `::` is used to denote levels instead of `/` in file paths.
-More about namespaces later - for now just remember that standard library stuff inside `std`.
+More about namespaces later - for now just remember that the standard library stuff is inside `std`.

 `std::cout` is a globally accessible object of type `std::ostream` (**o**utput **stream**).
 It represents underlying system's **c**aracter **out**put.